shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 5. Open the **AzureSiteRecoveryProvider.exe** installer you downloaded a moment ago.
 On the **Microsoft Update** tab, select **Off** and select **Next**.
 Accept the default installation location and select **Install**.

     > **Note:** If you are prompted with a pop-up like the latest version of the Provider is installed on this server.
-Would you like to proceed to registration? select Yes.
+Would you like to proceed to registration? select **Yes**.
 (You can directly jump to the next step in that case.)

      ![Screenshot of the ASR provider installer.](Images/upd-asr-provider-install.png "Azure Site Recovery Provider Setup")